$100 Invested In This Stock 10 Years Ago Would Be Worth $400 Today - Benzinga

-CME Group CME has outperformed the market over the past 10 years by 2.55% on an annualized basis producing an average annual return of 13.86%.
-Currently, CME Group has a market capitalization of $71.85 billion.
+KKR & Co KKR has outperformed the market over the past 10 years by 3.6% on an annualized basis producing an average annual return of 14.27%.
+Currently, KKR & Co has a market capitalization of $28.07 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.